tech-med/medlearnity.com/src/content/blog/things-to-do-before-your-usmle-test/index.md

 USMLE Step 2 CK tests your application of medical knowledge and skills, as well as your understanding of clinical science.
 It assesses how well you can provide patient care under supervision and emphasizes health promotion and disease prevention.
 The USMLE Step 2 CK test consists of eight 60-minute blocks of 40 questions each (but the total number of multiple-choice questions will not exceed 318). **USMLE Step 2 CK is more clinically-focused, and you need to have a firm grasp of  the principles in medicine, surgery, pediatrics, obstetrics and gynecology, and psychiatry, as well as patient safety, legal/ethical issues, and professionalism.**

 A passing score for [USMLE Step 2 CK](https://www.medlearnity.com/usmle-step-2-percentiles/) is 209 and above.
 But, we don't want you to aim for a mere pass.
 A score of 250 and above puts you in a competitive position - especially if you're going to specialize in surgery.
-Let's aim for the stars with each of these tests!
+Let's aim for the stars with each of these tests

 ### USMLE Step 3

 USMLE Step 3 is the final milestone on your journey to medical practice without supervision.
-So if you're at Step 3, take a moment to celebrate your achievements thus far; you've come a long way!
+So if you're at Step 3, take a moment to celebrate your achievements thus far; you've come a long way
 You will likely take this USMLE test during your residency program.
 You will have many demands on your time as you juggle residency requirements, [USMLE Step 3 test prep](https://www.medlearnity.com/usmle-step-3/), and your obligations.
 But, persevere!
-You're near the end and you can't give up now!
+You're near the end and you can't give up now
 USMLE Step 3 is a two-day exam. **The first day consists of six 60-minute blocks of 38-39 multiple choice questions (a total of 232 questions).
 These questions focus on the foundational sciences, biostatistics, interpretation of medical literature, patient safety, communication and interpersonal skills, and medical ethics**.

 Day 2 of USMLE Step 3 consists of six 45-minute blocks of 30 multiple choice questions each (180 questions in total). **The emphasis will be on Advanced Clinical Medicine (ACM), patient diagnosis, and disease management.
 You'll also have 13 computer-based case simulations (CCS) that you'll need to complete in 10-20 minutes each.
 They will test your skills in patient diagnosis and disease management.** So make sure that you're solid in your knowledge of patient history, physical examination, and use of diagnostic studies.

 The passing score for [USMLE Step 3](https://www.medlearnity.com/usmle-step-3-percentiles/) is 198.
 But, you already know: don't aim for a mere pass.
-Aim for an excellent score to close out the USMLE exams in a spectacular way!
+Aim for an excellent score to close out the USMLE exams in a spectacular way

 ## Quick Tips for USMLE Test Preparation